-Vision researcher Haldan Keffer Hartline was born in Bloomsburg, Pennsylvania, on December 22, 1903.
+Nobel Laureate and OSA Honorary Member Haldan Keffer Hartline was born in Bloomsburg, Pennsylvania, USA, on 22 December 903.
 Hartline’s parents, both teachers, encouraged their son’s early educational endeavors.
 But it was his father’s work as a biology professor that enticed Hartline to pursue his interest in the natural sciences.

 At Lafayette College in Easton, Pennsylvania, Hartline participated in undergraduate research projects in biology.
 His first scientific paper concerned visual responses of land isopods.
 He spent his summers at the Marine Biological Laboratory at Woods Hole.

 After graduating in 1923 Hartline entered the Johns Hopkins University where he was encouraged to continue his vision research in the Department of Physiology under E. K. Marshall and C. D. Snyder.
 Snyder let Hartline use his Einthoven string galvanometer enabling Hartline to study the retinal action potential using frogs, decerebrate cats and rabbits.
 He learned to obtain electroretinograms from intact animals, and recorded clearly recognizable retinal action potentials from human subjects.
 He also used intact insects for quantitative studies.

 After receiving his M.D. from Johns Hopkins in 1927, a National Research Council Fellowship enabled him to study mathematics and physics.
 He spent two years in the Physics Department at Johns Hopkins taking courses and working as a student.
 In 1929 Hartline received an Eldridge Reeves Johnson Traveling Fellowship from the University of Pennsylvania, and used the award to study at the University of Leipzig and the University of Munich.